niebardzo/niebardzo.github.io/_posts/2020-05-24-gynvael-challenge-1.md

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_3.png)

-Unfortunetly, during the loose comparison the Javascript Object - Array would be converted to its primitive - string.
-We can see results of that by doing the join() on array object.
+Unfortunately, during the loose comparison the Javascript Object - Array would be converted to its primitive - string.
+We can see results of that by doing the join() on array objects.
 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_4.png)

-Which builds the string with comma (,).
+Which builds the string with a comma (,).

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_5.png)

-With that method we would not be able to build "GIVEmeTHEflagNOW" string as there always will be comma in that string.
-For the parameter pollution, we may try old PHP techniqu by adding the array[] to the name of the parameters.
+With that method we would not be able to build "GIVEmeTHEflagNOW" string as there always will be a comma in that string.
+For parameter pollution, we may try the old PHP technique by adding the array[] to the name of the parameters.

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_6.png)

-Luckly, it is interpreted as one element array Object, so during the conversion to primitive, it would be interpreted as valid string.
+Luckily, it is interpreted as one element array Object, so during the conversion to primitive, it would be interpreted as a valid string.

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_7.png)

 Now, we can send our secret code to get the flag.

 ![gyn_1](https://github.com/niebardzo/niebardzo.github.io/raw/master/img/2020-05-24-gyn1_8.png)